Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-query/README.md

 **Note** The resource URI must be that of the resource for which metrics are being queried.
 It's normally of the format, `/subscriptions/<id>/resourceGroups/<rg-name>/providers/<source>/topics/<resource-name>`.

+To find the resource URI:

+1. Navigate to your resource's page in the Azure portal.
+2. From the **Overview** blade, select the **JSON View** link.
+3. In the resulting JSON, copy the value of the `id` property.

 ```Python
 import os
 from datetime import timedelta